 Chief Psychologist/ Training Director: Christine Krause, Psy.D.

 She/her/hers

 (University of Denver, 2000)

 Clark County Juvenile Court

-Dr. Krause is a part -time staff psychologist at Clark County Juvenile Court.
-She has been with the juvenile court for 16 years.
+Dr. Krause is a part-time Staff Psychologist/ Training Director at the Clark County Juvenile Court.
+She has been with the juvenile court for over 17 years.
 Dr. Krause has clinical experience in various treatment settings, including public schools, day treatment, diagnostic and emergency care, inpatient psychiatric treatment, corrections and community based residential care and outpatient care in both the public and private sector.
 Her theoretical background is cognitive behavioral, though she also draws heavily from object relations and attachment theory.
-Areas of interest include mindfulness, complex trauma, anxiety, resiliency, competency issues, learning disorders, and leadership development.
+Areas of interest include mindfulness, complex trauma, misuse of fire, anxiety, resiliency, competency issues, learning disorders, and leadership development.
 Dr. Krause maintains a part-time clinical practice in Portland, Oregon focused on clinical and forensic assessment, clinical consultation and executive assessment and development.
-Dr. Krause enjoys soccer, hiking, reading, traveling, and spending time with family.
+Dr. Krause enjoys soccer, hiking, reading, traveling, pickle ball and spending time with family.

-Detention Psychologist/ Associate Supervisor: Alyshia Macnab, Psy.D.
+Detention Psychologist/ Associate Supervisor: Alyshia MacNab, Psy.D.

 She/her/hers

 (Pacific University, 2018)

 Clark County Juvenile Detention

-Dr. Alyshia Macnab is a full time staff psychologist at Clark County Juvenile Detention center.
-Dr. Macnab completed her residency here at Clark County and was subsequently hired on as the detention psychologist.
+Dr. Alyshia MacNab is a full time staff psychologist at Clark County Juvenile Detention center.
+Dr. MacNab completed her residency here at Clark County and was subsequently hired on as the detention psychologist.
 Her internship was completed in Santa Monica California at the Child and Family Development Center.
-Dr. Macnab completed her doctorate degree in clinical psychology from Pacific University in Hillsboro, Oregon.
+Dr. MacNab completed her doctorate degree in clinical psychology from Pacific University in Hillsboro, Oregon.
 In addition to juvenile justice settings, she has experience working in schools, outpatient mental health and medical settings with the full age span.
 She particular enjoys working with adolescents and their families.
-Dr. Macnab enjoys hiking, camping, traveling, and spending time with her family.
+Dr. MacNab enjoys hiking, camping, traveling, and spending time with her family.